 Although most people only ever call it the piano, that is in fact not its full name.
 Initially it was called the fortepiano, and then it was called the pianoforte.
 The abbreviation to "piano" is relatively recent.

 Why so many different names for the same thing?
 Were early models able to play more loud notes than soft notes?
 Did the name change merely to suit public tastes?
 Or was the name modified by instrument makers as some kind of marketing tool?

-If you look at the picture opposite you'll see an example of a fortepiano.
+If you look at the picture above, you'll see an example of a fortepiano.
 The first thing you'll notice is the keys: what we would identify as the "black" keys are white, while the normally white keys are black.
 But is that the only difference?

 Pianos Are Confusing